 In the United Kingdom, East London is a popularly and informally defined part of London.
 In South Africa, East London is a city in the Eastern Cape province.
 Know the difference!
 Do not get scammed.

-Ask Yourself: Before traveling to South Africa from Nigeria, which province and town/city will I be living in?
+Ask Yourself: Before travelling to South Africa from Nigeria, which province and town/city will I live?
 How much do I know about the place?
 Is the area safe for African immigrants?
 Do I know anyone in that area?
 Has this area had issues with xenophobic attacks?

 Unlike in Nigeria, rent is paid monthly in South Africa.
 Rent can be relatively expensive depending on the property type and where you are renting the property.